Service pages are part of the Services feature and might not be

 Connected resources

-In addition to displaying monitors and dashboards owned by a service, you can connect these resources to a service, even when they're owned by another service.
-Connecting monitors and dashboards to services can help you identify issues in services that are up or downstream more quickly.
+In addition to displaying monitors and dashboards owned by a service, you can also connect these resources to a service, even when they’re owned by another service.
+Connecting monitors and dashboards to services can help you identify issues in upstream or downstream services.
+Tables in a service page’s sidebar list its associated dashboards and monitors, and include management tools to connect existing resources to the currently viewed service.
+Dashboards and monitors owned by the selected service prepopulate the lists.Connect a resource to a service without transferring ownership

-- Search for a resource using one or more of the following methods:
+- Search for a resource using the following methods:

 - Scroll the list until you find the dashboard.

-- Type the resource name in the Search box.
+- Type the resource name in the Search dashboards box.

 - Use the Select a team menu to choose a specific team.

-- Use the Select an owner menu to choose a specific collection or service.
+- Use the Select an owner dropdown to choose a collection or service.

-- Select the checkboxes next to the desired resources.
+- Select the checkboxes on the rows of the resources you want to associate with the service.
 You can select multiple resources at once.

 Edit a connected resource